glennmatlin/FIFE_manuscript/wopr/main.typ

 = Background
 // Riedl says we might neeed background and definitions as separate, and not in related works. signposting is ok. one option to keep this in related work is to present and cite all the terminology used by others and why we use and extend it. we also would present things here we disagree with etc but we are likely in the former category so we just need to communicate what we do. communicate these sections in terms of related works rather than WE DEFINE. we would want to place our diffs at the end. we should use this section to lay down what others say and really adopt and lay it on them. this is the section for all the others
 == Wargames
+// """
+// 3.4 Wargames
+// Wargaming is an old (von Reisswitz, 1824) technique designed to simulate battles and other complex
+// situations.
+Wargaming has recently been used for forecasting AI progress (Kokotajlo et al., 2024),
+// and recent work has explored automating wargames with LLMs (Hogan & Brennen, 2024)
+// """
 Wargames are defined by the commmunity as a “a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events” [@perla_what_1985; @noauthor_wargaming_2017; @caffrey_toward_nodate].
 For this paper, we use the following working definition:
 + Ongoing conflict between actors with opposing interests or needs;
 + A synthetic environment that enables agent choice and feedback;